-Our largest international programme is based in the Northern Region of Malawi, working with partners CCAP (Church of Central Africa Presbyterian).
-CCAP have been working in the field of education since 1875 through the provision of nursery, primary, secondary and special schools, technical and teacher training colleges predominantly in rural areas of small, poor subsistence farming communities.
+Our largest international programme takes place in Malawi in partnership with CCAP (Church of Central Africa Presbyterian – Synod of Livingstonia), which has worked in the field of education since 1875.
+It runs nursery, primary, secondary and special schools and teacher training and technical colleges, predominantly, in the rural areas of subsistence farming communities.

-How we help:
+How we help

 Primary classes in Malawi average 90 children, classroom resources and furniture are sparse, and teachers have little training to deal with pupils with special educational needs.
 When such factors combine with negative attitudes about deaf children’s ability to learn and their worth in the family and community, it is not surprising that these children have been failing to enter school or dropping out.

 We work with these children, their families and carers, teachers and village leaders to change attitudes and responses to deafness.
 By lifting stigma, promoting positive role models, and equipping families and teachers with knowledge, skills and resources, we are seeing children who are deaf or have hearing loss thrive academically and socially in mainstream primary education for the first time.

 Our programme with CCAP began in the Northern Region of Malawi and has now moved into the Central Region.
 In both regions people are extremely open to the new learning opportunities it brings.